yinfredyue/MIT6.828-old/Labs/lab2/lab2.md

 ## Lab2
 From this lab, you start building your JOS.
-It illustrates how you set up the upper part of the virtual address (kernel part) after booting the camera.
+It illustrates how you set up the upper part of the virtual address (kernel part) after booting the computer.
 You need to understand the following for this lab.
 1. What `entry.S` does:
     - Set up `entry_pgdir` page table.